mattcg/language-tags/README.md

 #### subtag.comments() ####

-Returns an array comments, if any, otherwise returns an empty array.
+Returns an array of comments, if any, otherwise returns an empty array.

 ```
 > tags.language('nmf').comments();